Skip to main content

 Key Takeaways

-• A savings account could be a crucial tool when it comes to growing and protecting your wealth.
+• A savings account is a crucial tool that could help grow and protect your wealth.

 • Some key benefits of having a savings account include FDIC insurance and the ability to earn interest over time.